McKean Township History

-There were three general stores, one harness shop, one shoe shop, one wagon shop, one tailor shop, one cooper shop, and sometimes two backsmith shops.
+There were three general stores, one harness shop, one shoe shop, one wagon shop, one tailor shop, one cooper shop, and sometimes two blacksmith shops.
 There were usually two doctors and a post office.
-There was usually a milliner in some of the house that sewed the braid, blackened and pressed the hats and also trimmed the hats and bonnets in the latest fashions.
+There was usually a milliner in some of the houses that sewed the braid, blackened and pressed the hats, and also trimmed the hats and bonnets in the latest fashions.
 An artist would often come out and take pictures for the people until all were supplied, then move on to another village.
 Photographs were not invented at that time.

 There were two churches, both had good membership and congregations.
-The general stores carried miscellaneous stock, hardware to groceries, dry goods, boots, shoes, and jewelry, hats and caps.
+The general stores carried miscellaneous stock, hardware to groceries, dry goods, boots, shoes, jewelry, hats, and caps.
 Not one had to drive to Newark for supplies.

 The school in those days had only two terms during the year, each of three months-three months in the winter and three in the spring.
 Wages were nine and twelve dollars a month.
-Large boys did not have advantage of the spring term as they had to work.
-It was a two room schoolhouse in the 1800’s due to the younger children being taught by themselves.
+Large boys did not have the advantage of the spring term as they had to work.
+It was a two-room schoolhouse in the 1800s due to the younger children being taught by themselves.